 - A valid Unique Tax Reference (UTR) and a Company Reference Number (CRN).

-- Latest company account’s and any accounts for any subsidiaries, if applicable.
+- Latest company accounts and any accounts for any subsidiaries, if applicable.

 - The business plan, including financial forecasts.

-- An explanation of how the company meets the risk to capital condition.
+- An explanation of how the company meets the risk-to-capital condition.

 - A schedule of all tax-advantaged investments received by the company, including the amount, date and scheme under which each investment was received.